UniOfGreenwich/softwareproject_-team2/README.md

 Users should be able to view and edit their profile, borrowing history and the due dates in their account management section.

+### Non-functional requirements

+Non-functional requirements are usually a bit more technical and are responsible for the quality, performance and security part of the user-system experience.

+* Usability

+The system should be easy and straitforward to use, efficient and fast enough.

+* Security

+Users should be protected against the data leaking, unauthorized access, and malicious software.

+* Portability and compatibility

+The system should be able to run on different operating systems and should be compatible with the lastest versions of the most known and used operating system and online environments.

 ## System Requriemtns Specification

 ### **What is system requriments?**